-Their argument is consistent with the theses of historians such as de Vries (2008) and Mokyr (2018), who emphasize the cultural and economic transformations in early modern Europe that paved the way for the Industrial Revolution.
-Before the mechanized transformation of production in the late 18th century, profound shifts occurred in work habits, consumption patterns, and attitudes toward effort and time use-a phenomenon that De Vries terms the Industrious Revolution.
+The forces that lead to cultural stratification in the model outlined in this section are particularly powerful in a society that has high barriers to mobility across occupations and social classes and where financial markets are underdeveloped.
+The theory, therefore, lends itself to historical applications in a preindustrial world.
+The arguments developed here are consistent with the work of historians such as de Vries (2008) and Mokyr (2018), who examine the cultural and economic transformations in early modern Europe that paved the way for the Industrial Revolution.

+Before the mechanized transformation of production in the late 18th century, profound changes occurred in work habits, consumption preferences, and attitudes toward effort-a phenomenon that de Vries terms the Industrious Revolution.
 This period saw households increasing their labor supply, reallocating time from leisure to market-oriented work, and intensifying production in response to expanding consumer demand.

-Beyond these changes, Mokyr (2018) highlights a broader intellectual transformation.
-He argues that the rise of scientific inquiry, technological progress, and a pro-innovation culture-fostered by the European Enlightenment-played a critical role in setting the stage for sustained economic growth.
+Beyond these changes, Mokyr (2018) highlights a broader cultural transformation.
+He argues that the rise of scientific inquiry, technological progress, and a pro-innovation culture fostered by the European Enlightenment played a critical role in setting the stage for sustained economic growth.
 The interplay between changing work ethics, economic incentives, and the diffusion of knowledge created an environment conducive to industrialization, reinforcing the long-term cultural and technological shifts that underpinned the modern economy.
+The models developed in this chapter suggest a mutual interdependence between technological and institutional changes and the cultural shifts described by economic historians.
+For example, a strong work ethic contributes to industriousness, and the formation of the work ethic responds to the return to effort and labor supply in a given technological and institutional environment.